sudoosama/Instagram-clone-flutter/README.md

 * Click "Authentication" in the left-hand menu
 * Click the "sign-in method" tab
 * Click "Google" and enable it
-* Click "Email/Password" and enable it
 3. Enable the Firebase Database
 * Go to the Firebase Console
 * Click "Database" in the left-hand menu
 * Click the Realtime "Create Database" button
 * Select "Start in test mode" and "Enable"
-* Create an app within your Firebase instance for Android, with package name com.thealphamerc.flutter_twitter_clone
+* Create an app within your Firebase instance for Android.
 * Run the following command to get your SHA-1 key:

 ```